Self-similar Features in Secondary Breakup of a Droplet and Ligament Mediated Fragmentation under Extreme Conditions: Droplet size distribution

-This scaling relationship is validated in figure \ref{fig9}b.
-Although the observed breakup is not completely random, the hypothesis holds.
+This scaling relationship is validated in Figure \ref{fig:scaling}a.
+Instead of a global $We$, the instantaneous $We$ at the beginning of each time period is considered here for $T1-T3$.
+The detailed approach to evaluating this is discussed in Appendix~\ref {appA}.
+Although the observed breakup is not completely random or isotropic, the scaling hypothesis holds.
+The averages from available data in a handful of studies that measured such distributions of fragment sizes from shock-induced droplet breakup by \citet{kamiyaStudyCharacteristicsFragment2022a, chenGalinstanLiquidMetal2018} are also included in Figure \ref{fig:scaling}a, which clearly agrees with the present model.
 Deviations from this are expected at lower $We$, where the breakup is evidently regular in geometry and prominently anisotropic.
-A similar scaling law for average droplet diameters was deduced by \citet{kooijWhatDeterminesDrop2018} for flat-fan sprays, using the unstable wave-mediated sheet disintegration mechanism.
+A similar scaling law for average droplet diameters $(\sim {We}^{-1/3})$ was deduced by \citet{kooijWhatDeterminesDrop2018} for flat-fan sprays, using the unstable wave-mediated sheet disintegration mechanism.

-A temporal evolution of average droplet diameters $d_{10}^*$ are also presented in figure \ref{fig10}a, where global averages $d_{10}$ is used for normalization, depicting a similar trend for different $We$.
-The smaller sized droplets appear first (also see figure \ref{fig8}b) and the possible mechanisms include: (i) unsteady impulsive airflow with higher effective $We$ generating smaller droplets during early interaction (ii) size dependent migration where smaller droplets with lower inertia reach the measurement zone first.
-The number of daughter droplets $N$ can be also deduced extending earlier analysis
+A temporal evolution of average droplet diameters is presented in figure \ref{fig:scaling}b with definition $\langle d\rangle_t(\tau_{b,i}) \equiv \langle d\rangle(\tau_b\in Ti)$, which represents the average diameter at $\tau_{b,i}$, measured using the observed droplets in the corresponding time sub-period $Ti$.
+Here, the global or overall average $\langle d\rangle$ for the entire breakup period is used for normalization, revealing a similar trend for different $We$ in figure \ref{fig:scaling}b.
+The smaller-sized droplets appear first (also see figure \ref{fig:pdf-map}b), possibly since the unsteady impulsive airflow has a higher effective $We$ during early interaction.
+The number of daughter droplets $N$ can also be deduced by extending the analysis